Act of Submission and Dependency

 AVEE-NOO SHE-BA-SHA-MAI-YEEM, YEET-KA-DESH SHEEM-CHA,VE-YEET-BA-RECH MAL-CHOOT-CHA, RE-TSON-CHA YEE-H’-YEA-SUI BA-SHA-MAI-YEEM OO-VA-A-RETS, VE-TEE-TEN LACH-ME-NOOTE-MEE-DEET, OO-ME-CHOL LA-NOO CHA-TO-TAY-NOOKA-A-SHER A-NACH-NOO MO-CHA-LEEM LA-CHOT-TEEMLA-NOO, VE-AL TE-VEE-AY-NOO LEE-DAY NEES-SA-YON,VE-SHOM-RAY-NOO MEE-KOL RAH, A-MEN.
 (Source)

 Our Father, who art in heaven, hallowed be thy Name, thy kingdom comes, thy will be done, on earth as it is in heaven.
-Give us this day our daily bread.
-And forgive us our trespasses, as we forgive those who trespass against us.
-And lead us not into temptation, but deliver us from evil.
-For thine is the kingdom and the power, and the glory, forever and ever.
+Therefore, give us this day our daily bread.
+And forgive our trespasses, as we forgive those who trespass against us.
+And lead us not into temptation, but deliver us from evil, for thine are the kingdom, power, and glory, forever and ever.
 Amen.